falcosecurity-retire/falco-google-kubernetes-marketplace/user-guide.md

 * **Namespace**: the namespace where the Sysdig Agent is going to be deployed.
 * **Image**: the image of the Sysdig Agent.
 You can control its version from here.
 * **eBPF support**: use eBPF instead of kernel module based architecture.

+### Google Pub/Sub Integration configuration options

+In addition to key configuration options, we also support several integrations we built with Google ecosystem.
+One of them is the ability to send Falco alerts directly to a Google Pub/Sub topic.

+You will need to configure.

+* **Enable Pub/Sub integration**: enable or disable the Google Pub/Sub integration.
+* **Project ID**: the project identifier where Google Pub/Sub topic is deployed.
+* **Topic**: the topic name which is going to receive Falco alerts.
+* **Credentials**: the credentials required to send messages to the topic.
+It can be a base64 encoding string instead of messing with the JSON format.

+### Google Cloud Security Command Center Integration configuration options

+Like previous topic, we also built an integration to send and transform Falco alerts to findings in the Google Cloud Security Command Center.

+To enable this integration, you will need a [Sysdig Connector](https://github.com/draios/sysdig-gcscc-connector/) instance deployed in an accesible place (it may be this cluster) and you will need to configure:

+* **Enable Google Cloud Security Control Center integration**: enable or disable the Google Cloud Security Control Center integration.
+* **Webhook URL**: the url where the Sysdig Connector is listening.
+* **Authentication Token**: the same authentication token you used to deploy the Sysdig Connector.